 Kubernetes is one of the topmost open-source projects under the Cloud Native Computing Foundation (CNCF), operating as an umbrella organization.
 Kubernetes is backed by some of the largest enterprises in the market, including Microsoft, Apple, Amazon, SAP, Google, and Oracle.

-The innovation results in a vast ecosystem of open source technologies evolved around Kubernetes.
-They have a variety of techniques to facilitate and monitor solutions, including Prometheus, Package managers Helm and Cops, and container runtime Containerd.
-Most of the industry driving players are now fostering to shape the future of cloud computing, facilitating Kubernetes.
+The innovation results in a vast ecosystem of open-source technologies evolved around Kubernetes.
+They have a variety of techniques to facilitate and monitor solutions, including Prometheus, package managers Helm and Kops, and container runtime Containerd.
+Most of the industry-driving players are now fostering to shape the future of cloud computing, facilitating Kubernetes.
 In turn, they are leveraging the entire ecosystem of commercial offerings via market check and balance systems.

 While companies have particular challenges to deal with, Kubernetes is playing a critical role in transforming the orchestration and management of containers.
 The platform has proven to do a great job in addressing those needs of transformations.
 However, it is worth mentioning that containers are not the only solution to every shipment problem.

 Additionally, Kubernetes is considered a default way to manage current containerized systems.
-It has been continuously evolving, and that is leading companies to work for overcoming some of the present current challenges.
-With the evolution of Kubernetes, we are continually expected to see increasingly sophisticated technology emergence.
-We can expect a significant involvement from giant technology players.
-The reason is, they are directly involved in nourishing the ecosystem by building commercial offerings on priority.
+As it evolves, companies must work to overcome the current challenges.
+With the evolution of Kubernetes, we expect to see increasingly sophisticated technology emerge.
+We can expect significant involvement from giant technology players because they are directly involved in improving the ecosystem by building commercial offerings on priority.

 Lastly, we all are on a bright, exciting point of the evolution of cloud-native technologies.
 Considering Kubernetes, it has succeeded in making increased headway into the industry.
 The growth is likely to continue fueling the shipping ecosystem and is expected to adapt and evolve more in the future.